 After building a track record as one of the most active MPs of his intake, he joined the Government in January 2018 as a Parliamentary Private Secretary at the Ministry of Justice.

-Born on a council estate in 1972, Julian’s father left home when he was ten.
-His mother – a telephonist – worked two jobs to keep a roof over their heads, and Julian took up a job alongside his studies at 16.
+Born on a council estate in 1972, his mother – a telephonist – worked two jobs to keep a roof over their heads, and Julian took up a job alongside his studies at 16.
 Although times were very tough, he got through it and became the very first member of his family to attend university.

 Prior to entering the House of Commons, Julian built a successful career as a personal finance and consumer rights journalist.
 Working his way up from the very bottom, where he worked eighty-hour weeks, he became a campaigning journalist at the BBC before joining the Independent in 2007 as their Money & Property Editor.
 He is also a successful author of a variety of non-fiction books on pensions, financial planning – and cricket!

 After being returned as Solihull’s MP, Julian has worked hard to put this expertise to use in the House of Commons.
 He has become one of Parliament’s highest-profile campaigners against fraud, opening a major debate on scams and chairing several All-Party Parliamentary Groups on subjects such as the alternative lending sector and financial education for young people.

 He says: “In my career I have seen first-hand the horrible costs – not just financial, but social and even medical – which accrue when people fall prey to scam artists or into problem debt.
 I am proud to be able to put my professional experience to use in the House of Commons, helping ministers protect the public and equip young people to navigate the world of money.”